mauricioortiz01/audit_and_control_hands_on/README.md

     <img src="img/configure_email.png" alt="drawing" height="400"/>

-1. Check your email and you will find a confirmationi email.
+1. Check your email and you will find a confirmation email.
 Confirm your subscription **Make sure to check your spam/junk**

     <img src="img/confirm_email.png" alt="drawing" height="200"/>